Ever felt, this is my soulmate when you met someone for the first time?

-When my son was a 11th grader, he inherited her daughters’ books.
+When my son was an 11th grader, he inherited her daughters’ books.

-Her daughters loved to go shopping with me because they think I am “cool”.
+Her daughters loved to go shopping with me because they thought I am “cool”.

 When her older daughter was to get married, we went together to shop for her most important jewelry.

 Each time I visited her, I’d ask if she wanted something from the ‘city’, and shop for her.
 And she would do the same.